o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-canvas.md

   - You may also use the **Open Recent** menu option to select a previously opened document.

-    - Material Canvas supports editing Other document types like Material graph node config files and shader source data config files.
+    - Material Canvas supports editing other document types like Material Graph Node Config and Shader Source Data config files.
 These will also appear in the recent files list.

 - From the Context menu in the Asset Browser: